surecart/surecart-wp-plugin/readme.txt

 == Changelog ==

-= 2.23.0 - April 8th, 2024 =
+= 2.23.0 - April 10th, 2024 =
 - New: Live/Test mode admin bar toggle on checkout pages.
 - Change: When no store logo is updated, no longer show the site title on instant checkout and customer dashboard.
-- Fix: Issue with tax input id not selecting correct tax type if only one tax type is added and country is not selected in the address.
+- Fix: Issue with tax input id not selecting correct tax type if only one tax type is added and country is not immediately selected in the address.
 - Fix: PHP notice when using shortcode registrations with incorrect attributes.
+- Fix: Issue with filtering collections showing blank page in admin.
+- Fix: Confusing error message when customer record cannot be updated in admin.
+- Fix: Deleting a product does was not automatically redirecting to the product list page in admin.

 = 2.22.1 - April 4th, 2024 =
 - Improvement: Global setting for exclusive/inclusive tax.